There’s hundreds of posts on Acne online, what you should and shouldn’t do.

 So firstly make sure your skin is clear before you derma roll.
 My first derma roll was at a skin salon, it was a fairly new experimental process at the time, 2015.

 My first derma roll made me break out everywhere.
-I was a so upset because it was such an expensive facial.
+I was so upset because it was such an expensive facial.

 The lady doing the treatment clearly didn’t realise the implications of Derma Rolling my skin while I was breaking out.
 Big mistake.